Looking after your mind

 The Centre for Mindfulness Research and Practice continue to host weekly lunch time mindfulness meditation sessions for Bangor University staff.

-The practice sessions are guided by a teacher from the mindfulness centre.
+The sessions are from 1:10pm–1:40pm each Wednesday in room 230, Brigantia Building and are guided by a mindfulness teacher from the university.
 They are appropriate for beginners and experienced meditators.
 You are all welcome and it is fine to come along regularly or occasionally.

-If you have any questions please contact Katherine on email@example.com or 2939.
+If you have any questions please contact Rebecca Crane.

 If you are unable to make the sessions the Centre also has some free Audio tracks for you to download and practice.